Jridee1/Jridee1.github.io/index.md

 ## About Me

-I am a Cybersecurity professional with 2.5 years in the field, skilled in ticket and vulnerability management, analyzing security events, and showing proficiency in tools such as Crowdstrike Falcon, Splunk, and Wireshark
+I am a Cybersecurity professional with 2.5 years in the field, skilled in ticket and vulnerability management, analyzing security events, and showing proficiency in tools such as Crowdstrike Falcon, Splunk, and Wireshark.
+Recently I've expanded my skill set, implementing SOAR tools and understanding just how much more powerful they can make a security program.
+I continue to learn by the use of Tryhackme and hackthebox CTF's, where my adaptibility and critical thinking shine best.

 ## Socials